rox-architecture/RODEOS/assets/markdown/SCHUNK_EGL_MISTRAL_CHUNKED.md

 | KA WLN12T0150-LK-00500-A | 0310263 | 5 | 9.6 | 47.5 |  | 35 | M12 T-kodiert |
 | KA WLN12T0150-LK-01000-A | 0310265 | 10 | 9.6 | 47.5 |  | 35 | M12 T-kodiert |

 (1) Bitte beachten Sie den min.
 Biegeradius bei schleppkettentauglichen Kabeln oder den max.
 Torsionswinkel bei torsionstauglichen Kabeln.
-Diese betragen im Allgemeinen das 10 fache des Kabeldurchmessers oder +/- $180^{\circ} / \mathrm{m}$.
+Diese betragen im Allgemeinen das 10fache des Kabeldurchmessers oder +/- 180*1m.
 Informationen zu max.
 Leitungslänge und dem min.
 Aderquerschnitt finden Sie in der jeweiligen Produktdokumentation.</chunk>

 ---

 <chunk_context>The section on Page 12 details the specifications and options for PROFIBUS communication cables designed for SCHUNK's mechatronic products, emphasizing their compatibility with M12 connectors.
-It highlights various cable lengths and types, including those suitable for drag chains and torsion applications, which are critical for ensuring reliable data transmission in automated systems.
-This information supports the document's overall focus on providing comprehensive technical details for integrating SCHUNK's automation solutions, enhancing functionality and connectivity in industrial environments.</chunk_context>
+This information is part of a broader discussion on the integration of various components, including communication and power supply connectors, which are essential for the effective operation of the Universalgreifer EGL and other automation technologies.
+The document highlights the importance of these cables in ensuring reliable communication within industrial automation systems, aligning with the overall theme of enhancing functionality and flexibility in automation solutions.</chunk_context>
 <chunk>### Page 12
  KOL 90